docker/docs/content/billing/scout-billing.md

 ### Update number of repositories for your subscription

-You can add or remove the number of repositories associated with your Docker Scout Team subscription.
+On a Docker Scout Team plan, you can add or remove the number of repositories associated with your subscription.
+The number of repositories you can add or remove are bundled in groups of five.

 To add repositories: